blockbridge/blockbridge-powershell/README.md

   * `-s/-secret secretFile.txt`

        Secret file contains Authentication Token encrypted using Windows login credentials.
-The script must be run within the context of the same user.
+The script must be run within the context of the same user that created the secret.
    If secret file is not used, the script must be edited and $AuthToken variable set.